ShravaniAnilPatil/Ignis-Task/README.md

 - **POST API**: Inserts new job data into the database via a POST request.

 ### Scraper
-- **Selenium Framework**: Scrapes job data from external APIs or web pages.
+- **Scrapy and Selenium Framework**: Scrapes job data from external APIs or web pages.
 - **Pagination Handling**: Effectively handles pagination to collect comprehensive job listings.
 - **POST Request**: Automatically sends scraped data to the backend API for storage.